INET4031-Labs/inet4031-week01/docs/qa-report-1.md

-# QA Report: Sprint 1
+# QA Report: Sprint 1 Week 1

 QA is responsible for running all validation checks and signing off before deliverables are submitted.
 This report documents the validation process.

 **QA Team Member:** [Name]
 **Date Completed:** [Date]

+---

 ## Validation Checks